 “Each attorney will approach agreements differently and advise ways, but the important thing is following that advice and asking questions when you are confused by something,” Scolaro said.
 “Failing to ask about something that does not appear clear can lead to misunderstandings and larger problems in the future.”

-Scolaro cautioned that the potential employer-employee relationship is in its infancy, and many potential employees do not want to appear aggressive or difficult by injecting their lawyer into the process immediately.
+Scolaro cautioned that the potential employer-employee relationship is in its infancy at this point, and many workers do not want to appear aggressive or difficult by injecting a lawyer into the process immediately.

-“However, typically, the more sophisticated the employee might be, such as executive-level employees, the expectation can often be that an attorney will negotiate on their behalf from the start," Scolaro said.
+“However, typically, the more sophisticated the employee might be, such as executive-level employees, the expectation can often be that an attorney will negotiate on their behalf from the start,” he said.